High-Dimensional Lipschitz Functions are Typically Flat: Results and discussion

 {\bf Reader's guide:} The rest of the paper is structured as follows.
 In Section~\ref{preliminaries_sec}, definitions and preliminary results which will be needed throughout the paper are given.
 The proof of the level set theorem, Theorem~\ref{main_thm}, is given in Section~\ref{level_set_thm_sec}, which is divided into several parts: Section~\ref{expanding_transformation_sec} introduces the notion of expanding transformation and the properties required of it for our proof.
 Section~\ref{T_def_section} defines the expanding transformation $T$ we will use.
 In Section~\ref{odd_cutsets_structure_sec} we state and prove our structure theorems for odd cutsets.
 Finally, Section~\ref{proof_of_transform_theorem_sec} puts together the previous ingredients to deduce that the transformation $T$ has the required expansion properties.
 In Section~\ref{isoperim_height_range_Lip_sec} we deduce our theorems for the height and range of homomorphism and Lipschitz height functions from the level set theorem.
 To this end, isoperimetric estimates for cutsets on tori are developed in Section~\ref{general_isoperimetry_section}.
 Section~\ref{linear_tori_sec} proves Theorem~\ref{linear_torus_thm} on the typical range of values taken by random homomorphisms on linear tori.
 Finally, in Section~\ref{open_questions_sec} we conclude with a list of open questions.

 {\bf Acknowledgments:} I thank Fedor Nazarov for initial discussions of the problem, Senya Shlosman for many discussions and much encouragement, Ariel Yadin for useful discussions and for permission to use his bijection, Gil Kalai and Michael Khanevsky for useful discussions on the topology of the torus, G\'abor Pete for referring me to Tim\'ar's paper \cite{T07}, Steven M. Heilman for producing Figure~\ref{level_sets_fig} and Omer Angel, Itai Benjamini, Sourav Chatterjee, Amir Dembo, Aernout van Enter, Frank den Hollander, Dima Ioffe, Bo'az Klartag, Roman Koteck\'y, Gady Kozma, Nir Lev, Andrea Montanari, Elchanan Mossel, Pierre Nolin, Scott Sheffield, Allan Sly, Sasha Sodin, Yvan Velenik and Amir Yehudayoff for useful conversations on this work.
+Special thanks is extended to Yinon Spinka and to two anonymous referees for a careful reading of the manuscript and for many suggestions which greatly improved the presentation.

 This work began while I was on a Clay liftoff fellowship.
 It benefited from discussions with participants of the XII'th Brazilian school of probability, and was partially completed during stay at the Institut Henri Poincar\'e - Centre Emile Borel - in its thematic program on Interacting Particle Systems, Statistical Mechanics and Probability Theory.
 I thank all of these for their hospitality and support.